-Children’s Dentistry New Brighton
+Children’s Dentist New Brighton

 Giving Young Smiles the Care & Attention They Need

 As a parent, you may feel uncertain about how to properly care for your child’s smile.
 No matter if they’re a toddler or teenager, there are countless issues to be mindful of if their teeth, gums, and bite are to thrive once they reach adulthood.
 At Crescent Dental, Dr. Helal and our team can educate parents about the risks young smiles tend to face as well as ways to improve oral health year-round.
-Providing preventive and restorative services, you can count on us to remain by your side as your child grows older each year.
+Providing preventive and restorative children's dentistry services, you can count on us to remain by your side as your child grows older each year.
 Call us today if it’s time for your child or teen to come in for a regular checkup and cleaning.

 Why Choose Crescent Dental for Children’s Dentistry?